mrkulk/SequentialInference/README.md

 ###Dirichlet Process Mixture Model - Gaussian Observations
 ==============

-This repo contains gibbs and SMC implementation of DPMM.
-Gibbs sampler is written in python and SMC sampler is written in Julia.
+This repo contains gibbs, SMC and Variational implementation of DPMM.
+Gibbs sampler is written in python and other samplers are written in
+Julia.
 Julia was partly used as a learning exercise but more importantly to explore speed up due to its LLVM-JIT compilation.